Wandering Stranger

 A wandering stranger stumbles into town during a snowstorm…

-A wanderer adjusted his position against the tree as he lifted his palm.
-When a snowflake landed against it, he shook it from his hand and climbed to his feet.
-The man dragged his hair from his face and pulled his spare cloak from his pack and wrapped it around his shoulders.
-He gripped his bag under his mantle as he strode toward the road.
-As he neared it, the drifter checked both sides of the path before easing out from the underbrush.
+A wanderer adjusted his position against the tree.
+When a snowflake landed on his outstretched hand, he shook it free, climbing to his feet.
+The man dragged his hair from his face as he pulled his spare cloak from his pack.
+Without missing a beat, he wrapped it around his shoulders.
+He clutched his bag under the covering as he strode toward the road.
+As he neared it, he checked both sides of the path before easing out from the underbrush.

-As the snow clung to him, the man tugged the outer garment tighter about his neck and forced his legs to slog through the growing mounds.
-After walking for what felt like an eternity, the traveler noticed a structure hugging the horizon, and his steps quickened.
-When he reached the building, his trembling hand touched its rough stone.
+As the snow clung to him, the man tugged the outer garment tighter about his neck and forced himself through the growing mounds.
+After walking for what felt like an eternity, the wanderer noticed a structure hugging the horizon, and his steps quickened.
+When he reached the building, his trembling hand brushed its rough stone.

-A grin erupted as his fingers traced the chiseled rock.
-He cocked his head, and his smile widened when he inventoried the surrounding buildings.
-He ignored the blacksmith and various merchants.
-When his eyes landed upon the inn, he dashed toward its entrance and uselessly yanked the door.
-With a grimace, the traveler’s fist slammed against the sturdy wood.
+A grin spread as his fingers traced the chiseled rock.
+He cocked his head, and his smile widened when he scanned the surrounding buildings.
+He ignored the blacksmith and the numerous merchant establishments.
+When his eyes landed upon the inn, he dashed toward its entrance and yanked in vain.
+With a grimace, the wanderer slammed his fist against the sturdy wood.
 “Is anyone there!”

-The panel creaked as a set of fierce eyes appeared in the crack.
+The entrance groaned, revealing an intense gaze through the opening.
 “There aren’t any rooms available.
 You must look elsewhere.”

-“Please,” the traveler cried as he wedged his foot into the doorway.
+“Please,” the wanderer cried as he wedged his foot into the opening.
 “No one could survive this snowstorm.”

 “I cannot allow you to enter,” the innkeeper replied.